vcostin/pic-gallery/docs/schema-migration-strategy.md

 - ✅ Create `EditImageDialogWithZod.tsx` using schema-validation and ImageService
 - ✅ Create `ProfileFormWithZod.tsx` using schema-validation and UserService
 - ✅ Create reusable schema-compatible UI components (TagsInput, Badge)
+- ✅ Replace `EditImageDialog` with `EditImageDialogWithZod` in ImageGrid
+- ✅ Replace `UploadImage` with `UploadImageWithService` in upload page
+- ✅ Refactor `ImagesPage` to use ImageService for data fetching
+- ✅ Integrate `ProfileFormWithZod` into profile page
-- [ ] Update remaining image-related components
+- [ ] Update remaining gallery-related components

 ## Migration Guide for Developers